Gluten-Free Double Baked Delicious Coconut Biscotti

 Line a large baking sheet with parchment paper.

-The dough is rather soft, so cover your hands with flour and shape dough in a rectangle, ±2½-inch thick.
+The dough is rather soft, so cover your hands with flour and shape the dough in a rectangle, ±2½-inch thick.

 Do not overwork the dough, but gently flatten it with your floured hands.